nielsberglund/nielsblogsource/content/posts/2021-02-14-how-to-install-sql-server-on-an-azure-vm.md

 layout: "post"
 title: How To Install SQL Server on an Azure VM
 author: nielsb
-date:
+date: 2021-02-14T09:17:27+02:00
 comments: true
 highlight: true
-draft: true
+draft: false
 categories:
   - SQL Server
   - Azure
 tags:
   - SQL Server
   - Azure
-description:
+  - Azure VM
+description: We look at how we deploy SQL Server to an Azure Virtual Machine.
 keywords:
+  - SQL Server
+  - Azure
-  -
+  - Azure VM
 ---

 A while ago, I wanted to do a quick test on a new SQL installation, and I wanted the SQL installation to be on a "pristine" server.
 I was not keen on creating a new virtual machine on my local dev-box, as for that I would need to create a VM image etc., and it seemed like too much hassle for a lazy person like me.
 The obvious choice then is to do it in the cloud.
 How hard can that be, what could possibly go wrong?!